John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 Random Cut Forest- unsupervised algorithm for detecting anomalous data points within a data set.
 These are observations which diverge from otherwise well-structured or patterned data.

 ##### Binning
 Taking numerical data and converting it to categorical data.
-Quanitle Binning - Each has an equal number of samples Transforming data by squaring and square root which might imporve the interprebility of the data.
+Quanitle Binning - Each has an equal number of samples

+Transforming data by squaring and square root which might imporve the interprebility of the data.
 Encoding - Taking non numberical data and making in numerical
 One Hot Encoding
 Scale and Normailization of Data - Creates nomrally distributed data Shuffling - Shuffling data

+##### Sagemaker Ground Truthing
+Humans being hired to label your data.

 ## How to read summation